Governance Foundation

 Adoption and Embedding

 We produce communication kits, manager talking points, and staff quick-reference guides in plain language.
 Policies are embedded into existing workflows rather than sitting in a SharePoint folder.
-Training materials are tailored to NZ workplace culture.

 5